dentemple/VBA-Class-For-AS400-Automation-Objects/README.md

 This file simply refactors IBM's Host Access Class Library (HACL) for readability and ease-of-use.

-Not every single method has been included, just many of the ones I've tested and used live.
+Not every single method has been included yet, just many of the ones I've tested and used live.
 For the complete exhaustive list, visit the original documentation here (which is current as of October 2016):

 https://www.ibm.com/support/knowledgecenter/SSEQ5Y_6.0.0/com.ibm.pcomm.doc/books/html/host_access08.htm

+(My hope is to eventually encapsulate every single method, time permitting).

 ## Getting Started